116 3rd St SE

 “I look forward to working with the next board president to continue to reform Iowa’s higher education system.”

-Gov. Kim Reynolds is responsible for appointing members to the board — which governs Iowa’s three public universities.
-A two-thirds senate majority must confirm her appointments — which must have political and gender balance.
+Gov. Kim Reynolds is responsible for appointing members to the board — which governs Iowa’s three public universities — and then a two-thirds senate majority must confirm the appointments, which are required by state law to have political and gender balance.

 Vanessa Miller covers higher education for The Gazette.